The Space of Actions, Partition Metric and Combinatorial Rigidity: Preliminaries

-\textbf{Invariant random subgroups and Schreier graphs.} Let $ \Gamma $ be a group generated by the finite symmetric subset $S$, acting transitively by permutations on the marked countable set $X$.
+In this section we provide the basic definitions and some relevant lemmas.
+0.2in \textbf{Invariant random subgroups and Schreier graphs.} Let $S$ be a finite set and let the group $\F_S$ act transitively by permutations on the pointed countable set $X$.
 We define the \emph{Schreier graph} of this action as follows: the vertex set is $X$ and for each $s\in S$ and vertex $x$, there is an $s$-labeled edge going from $x$ to $x^{s}$.
-Let us root the Schreier graph at the marked point of $X$.
+Let us root the Schreier graph at the distinguished point of $X$.
 Then the Schreier graph is a rooted, connected, edge-labeled graph.
 We identify Schreier graphs that are isomorphic as rooted, edge labeled graphs.
-A particular case is when $H$ is a subgroup of $\Gamma $ and the action is the right coset action: we denote the corresponding Schreier graph by $\mathrm{ Sch}(\Gamma /H,S)$, rooted at $H$.
-It is easy to see that every Schreier graph can be obtained this way and $H$ can be obtained by evaulating all the returning walks in the graph using the edge labels.

-For an abstract alphabet $S$ let $SC(S)$ denote the set of isomorphism classes of Schreier graphs for the free group $F_{S}$.
+A particular case is when $H$ is a subgroup of $\F_S $ and the action is the right coset action: we denote the corresponding Schreier graph by $\mathrm{ Sch}(\F_S /H,S)$, rooted at $H$.
+It is easy to see that every Schreier graph can be obtained this way and that $H$ can be obtained by evaluating all the returning walks in the graph using the edge labels. \vi For an abstract alphabet $S$ let $SC(S)$ denote the set of isomorphism classes of Schreier graphs for the free group $\F_{S}$.
 An external way to get an element of $SC(S)$ is to take any $2\left\vert S\right\vert $-regular graph and then label the directed edges by $S\cup S^{-1}$ such that the following hold:

 \begin{enumerate} \item for every vertex $x$ and every $s\in S\cup S^{-1}$, there is exactly one $s$-labeled edge leaving and arriving to $x$;

 \item for every directed edge, its label is the formal inverse of the label of the reverted edge. \end{enumerate}